-You will learn: how to build an app that loads and displays a layer from an ArcGIS Online item and add it to a map.
+You will learn: how to build an app that loads and displays a layer from ArcGIS Online.

 In this tutorial you will learn how to retrieve a layer stored in ArcGIS Online when you know its Item ID.
 You will get the layer item using its ID and display the layer on a map.

 Go to Esri Juptyter Notebooks and click New > Python 3 to create a new notebook.

 In each step below, type (or copy and paste) the commands into a new notebook cell and run the code by clicking run cell or pressing shift + Enter.